 A person who wants to become a neuropsychologist often starts preparing during his high school years.
 Taking advanced math and science courses can help him to prepare for college work, and anatomy classes may give him a head start on studying the various parts of the brain.
 Composition classes, debate clubs, and public-speaking activities may also prove helpful for a person who wants to become a neuropsychologist.
 Such classes and activities can help him build the type of written and verbal communication skills that are so important in this career.

-Once in college, a person who wants to become a neuropsychologist usually earns a bachelor’s degree in a major such as psychology or biology.
+Once in college, a person who wants to work as a neuropsychologist usually earns a bachelor’s degree in a major such as psychology or biology.
 Some even pursue pre-medicine majors.
 An individual in this field may then go on to pursue a master’s degree in psychology, focusing on neuropsychology for this degree.
 In most cases, however, a person interested in the career seeks a Doctor of Philosophy degree in neuropsychology instead.

 Often, doctoral programs that prepare a person to become a neuropsychologist last for three to seven years.
 During this time, an aspiring neuropsychologist usually studies brain function and anatomy as well as a range of injuries and diseases that cause neurological problems.
 A person preparing for this career may also learn how to give and evaluate tests of brain function.